Born Cages: I'm Glad I'm Not Me (2014-2016)

 Born Cages' debut full-length album, I'm Glad I'm Not Me, was released via Washington Square on June 2, 2015.
-The album artwork was created by London-based illustrator Matthew Cooper, who's worked with Arctic Monkeys, The Kills, Caribou, Franz Ferdinand, Noel Gallagher and Paul McCartney.
-Due to Rolling Down The Hill and Metaphor's radio play, I'm Glad I'm Not Me became the No. 9 album at Alternative Specialty radio during the week of December 10, 2014.
+The album artwork was created by London-based illustrator Matthew Cooper, who has worked with Arctic Monkeys, the Kills, Caribou, Franz Ferdinand, Noel Gallagher and Paul McCartney.
+Due to "Rolling Down the Hill" and "Metaphor"'s radio play, I'm Glad I'm Not Me became the No. 9 album on Alternative Specialty radio during the week of December 10, 2014.

-On August 5, 2014, Buzznet premiered Born Cages' "Rolling Down The Hill," as the band announced a headlining tour in support of the new single.
-On September 4, Fresh New Tracks premiered a Rolling Down The Hill remix from German producer Glastrophobie, which reached the No. 2 spot on Hype Machine's Popular Remix Chart.
+On August 5, 2014, Buzznet premiered Born Cages' "Rolling Down the Hill" as the band announced a headlining tour in support of the new single.
+On September 4, Fresh New Tracks premiered a "Rolling Down the Hill" remix from German producer Glastrophobie, which reached the No. 2 spot on Hype Machine's Popular Remix Chart.
 Yahoo!
 Music premiered the song's official music video on November 1, 2014.
 On November 21, 2014, the video won mtvU's The Freshmen competition.
-On the week of November 19, 2014, Rolling Down The Hill reached No. 7 on the Alternative Specialty Radio chart, with spins on stations like LA's KROQ and NYC's Q104.3.
-The single also features B-Side track, "Fuel To The Fire," which was an old demo from the band's first studio recording.
+On the week of November 19, 2014, "Rolling Down the Hill" reached No. 7 on the Alternative Specialty Radio chart, with spins on stations like LA's KROQ and NYC's Q104.3.
+The single also featured the B-side track "Fuel to the Fire", which was an old demo from the band's first studio recording.

-On April 7, 2015, Diffuser FM premiered "I Just Want The Truth, Baby", the second single from I'm Glad I'm Not Me, as an instant gratification track on iTunes.
+On April 7, 2015, Diffuser FM premiered "I Just Want the Truth, Baby", the second single from I'm Glad I'm Not Me, as an "instant gratification" track on iTunes.
 The song was featured on MTV's Catfish: The TV Show, along with indie film No Pay, Nudity, featuring Gabriel Byrne and Nathan Lane.

-Exit Signs In A Burning Building (2017-Final Days)
+Exit Signs in a Burning Building (2017-final days)

-On April 7, 2017, Born Cages put out their latest release, Exit Signs In A Burning Building.
-The release is a 7-song mini-album, produced by Vlad Holiday, mixed by Justin Gerrish (Vampire Weekend, The Strokes, Hamilton Leithouser), mastered by Emily Lazar (Arcade Fire, The Killers, Lou Reed), with additional production and engineering by Matt Maroulakos.
+On April 7, 2017, Born Cages put out their latest release, Exit Signs in a Burning Building.
+The release is a 7-song mini-album, produced by Vlad Holiday, mixed by Justin Gerrish (Vampire Weekend, the Strokes, Hamilton Leithouser), mastered by Emily Lazar (Arcade Fire, the Killers, Lou Reed), with additional production and engineering by Matt Maroulakos.
 In an interview, Holiday addressed the band's nearly year-long hiatus while writing the new album, saying that, "There wasn’t a specific process to writing this record other than, write when you wanna write.
 I don’t like music that feels forced, and sometimes that inevitably happens with a band’s second release, when you don’t want to be in the shadows for too long.
 But we took the shadows head on, because life’s too short to write shitty songs."